 Spreading the cheer starts with the way you feel about yourself.
-Focus on the positives, and say goodbye to the self-negativity around holiday food!
+Focus on the positives, and stop the stress and self-negativity around holiday food!

 It’s the holiday season – a time of year spent enjoying the presence of those closest to you.
 Unfortunately, the enjoyment can be interrupted by thoughts of negativity around food and your body.

 Fears of weight gain, worries over overeating, or the anticipation of food or body image comments from others are just a few examples of disruptive stressors individuals may face.

 When stress is high and anxious emotions are present, negative self-talk tends to creep in.

 Why does this happen?
 Negative self-talk acts as a safety net that’s there for you to fall back on when something isn’t quite going the way you’d like.
 For example, if you realized you ate more cookies than you anticipated at the holiday party, the safety net of negative self-talk may sound like: